Different types of businesses call for different types of insurance.

 - Do you rent or own a permanent physical business location?

 - Does your business rely on physical business equipment, supplies, or inventory?

 For most businesses, the answer is yes.
 This could be as small as your laptop or as large as a full-scale manufacturing facility full of millions of dollars of heavy machinery.

-Either way, business property insurance helps cover the cost of replacing or repairing your business property in the case of fire, theft, vandalism, bursting pipes, an explosion, or other types of catastrophic event (excluding earthquakes and floods).
+Either way, business property insurance helps cover the cost of replacing or repairing your business property in the case of fire, theft, vandalism, burst pipes, an explosion, or other types of catastrophic events (excluding earthquakes and floods).